-This Meyer Lemon Curd is creamy, tart, and has a delicious citrusy taste that's a combination between lemon and orange.
-It's a variation of my Lemon Curd recipe.
-This Meyer lemon curd recipe is easy to make and it takes less than 30 minutes to make.
-This curd makes a great spread for biscuits or a filling for a tart.
+This Meyer lemon curd recipe is creamy, tart, and has a delicious citrusy taste that’s a combination between lemon and orange.
+This simple homemade recipe takes less than 30 minutes to make, before the curd is chilled in the fridge for 2 hours.
+A variation of my lemon curd recipe, this Meyer lemon curd is perfect as a spread for biscuits or a filling for a tart.

 Jump to: